 The declaration follows an assessment of feedback received during the draft declaration exhibition held between 28 September and 26 October 2022.
 All consultation feedback was addressed and did not result in any changes being made to the geographical area, network capacity or specified network infrastructure in the (final) declaration order.

 A stylised map of the geographical area of the REZ is included above for reference.
 It includes the existing 132 kV, 330 kV and 500 kV transmission infrastructure near and in the REZ as a geographical reference.
-You can download the GIS file of the Hunter-Central Coast geographical area boundary here.

 The declaration sets out the intended network capacity for network infrastructure in the Hunter-Central Coast REZ of 1 gigawatt.